Skip to content

 Where is Tano Passami l'Olio in Milan?

-It is at Via Francesco Petrarca 4 in the Pagano area, west of the centre near Parco Sempione, where it moved in 2020.
-The restaurant is small, seating about twenty-six across two rooms on the main floor and a wine cellar below.
+Via Francesco Petrarca 4, in the Pagano district west of the centre near Parco Sempione, where it moved in 2020.
+The restaurant is small, about twenty-six seats across two rooms on the main floor and a wine cellar below, so book rather than walk in.

 Reserve a Table